-1 Alabama man dead, second arrested during Capitol violence
+Alabama man was among 4 who died during siege on US Capitol

-BIRMINGHAM, Ala.
-(AP) - One Alabama man is dead and another is facing weapons charges following the violence at the U.S. Capitol, authorities said Thursday.
+WASHINGTON (AP) - One of the four people who died during the siege on the U.S. Capitol was a 55-year-old man from Alabama.

-District of Columbia police said Kevin D. Greeson, 55, of Athens died of a medical emergency during the fracas on Wednesday.
+District of Columbia police said Kevin D. Greeson, of Athens, died of a medical emergency during the fracas on Wednesday.

 Officials did not release additional details about the circumstances of Greeson’s death.